-- 5.18 The NNP allocates the first three sites in Table 5-2.
+- 5.18 The NNP (Policy N5) allocates the first three sites in Table 5-3.
 These would deliver 144-173 new dwellings.
-When added to completed dwellings, sites with planning permission, sites with pending applications and the NLP allocations (see Table 5-2) a total figure of 429 to 488 is produced. - 5.19 The current draft of the NNP does not allocate site 9231c but may consider allocating it in a future review of the NNP.
-If the site is allocated now, the total housing deliverable would rise to 653-757. - 5.20 In conclusion, on the basis of the discussion above (i.e. all of Section 5, read as a whole), these are the potential housing growth scenarios for assessment: - Not to allocate any further development in Newbiggin as the LNP allocations plus completions since the NLP start period (2016) plus sites with permissions and pending permission would provide up to 315 dwellings representing just over 87% of the growth requirement (and could therefore rely on windfall development to meet remaining target).
-Given the higher locally assessed housing need this is considered an unsustainable option and therefore does not constitute a reasonable alternative. - The position outlined in the NNP (the Plan approach) which allocates the Storey Crescent site and the Land to South of Newbiggin-by -the Sea phases 1 and 2 sites.
-Giving a total growth of 429-488 dwellings - Pursue a higher growth scenario developing all the sites in Table 5.3, maximising growth to help meet identified housing need and potentially improve affordable housing provision.
-This would produce 653-757 units.
+When added to completed dwellings, sites with planning permission, sites with pending applications and the NLP allocations (see Table 5-2) a total figure of 423 to 482 is produced. - 5.19 The submission draft of the NNP does not allocate site 9231c but may consider allocating it in a future review of the NNP.
+If the site is allocated now, the total housing deliverable would rise to 647-751. - 5.20 In conclusion, on the basis of the discussion above (i.e. all of Section 5, read as a whole), these are the potential housing growth scenarios for assessment: - Not to allocate any further development in Newbiggin as the LNP allocations plus completions since the NLP start period (2016) plus sites with permissions and pending permission would provide up to 309 dwellings representing just over 86% of the growth requirement (and could therefore rely on windfall development to meet remaining target).
+Given the higher locally assessed housing need this is considered an unsustainable option and therefore does not constitute a reasonable alternative. - The position outlined in the NNP (the Plan approach) which allocates the Storey Crescent site and the Land to South of Newbiggin-by-the-Sea phases 1 (H2) and 2 sites (H3).
+Giving a total growth of 423-482 dwellings - Pursue a higher growth scenario developing all the sites in Table 5.3, maximising growth to help meet identified housing need and potentially improve affordable housing provision.
+This would produce 647-751 units (when NLP allocations, commitments and completions are included).